SuvadeepMukherjee/JavaScript-Output-based-Interview-Questions/generator-functions/theory-generators.md

 }
 ```

 The execution of the generator gets "paused" when it encounters a `yield` keyword.
-The next time we run the function,  it remembered where it previously paused, and runs from there on!
+The next time we run the function,  it remembers where it previously paused, and runs from there on!